Somewhere in Northern Scotland

 It perked her interest.
 Mia knew her aunt had various houses around the globe.
 The reason doesn’t connect to her job, but because she married a rich man.
 And this one particular place they’re headed is one of the islands north of Scotland.
 There were many such islands, to her knowledge, and her aunt Leanna did name the place before their departure in America.
 However, she still forgot.
 It would be rude if she asked for it again.
 So, she’d humored her until she unearthed it from memory.

 “I won’t say my place is like the mansion you lived as a child.
 You could say it is more of a cabin.”
 Leanna added.
 “But it is cozy and have everything we need.”

 Mia turned.
 Her interest shifted.

 “Do you also have other houses in places that you’ve regularly visited?”

 “Yes.
-At least five on cities and towns I liked and frequently visited.”
+At least five on cities and towns I liked and frequently visit.”

 “Does Uncle Kevin know about it?”

-Mia gave her aunt a comforting smile and placed a hand on her back, giving it a brief soothing caress.
+Mia gave her aunt a comforting smile and place a hand on her back, giving it a brief comforting caress.
 “Thank you for inviting me here, auntie.
 I truly appreciate it.”